 This course is designed for individuals in the aviation industry who would benefit from learning how to apply principles associated with Cyber Security.
-Aerospace engineers, airline and airport security management, IT developers and service providers, and government and regulator staff would gain advanced and current knowledge about cyber security in aviation
+Aerospace engineers, airline and airport security management, IT developers, service providers, and government and regulator staff would gain advanced and current knowledge about cyber security in aviation.

 You must complete all course contact hours and successfully pass the learning assessment to obtain CEUs.